 We know what the Earth’s atmosphere is made of from direct measurements.
 We have studied the atmosphere of Venus through telescope observations and spacecraft we sent there, like the Pioneer Venus mission.
 But how can we know what elements are found in the atmospheres of exoplanets billions of miles away?
 These objects are so dim that interfering light from their host stars outshines them by a factor of a billion.
 They’re so small that most of them can’t be photographed separately from their host stars, even by the most sensitive telescopes we have.
 And they’re so far away that sending a probe to take atmospheric measurements is firmly in the realm of science fiction.

 The most promising way of studying and describing exoplanet atmospheres is called transmission spectroscopy.
 To understand it, we need to know a little about how light interacts with matter.

 You may know that white light consists of electromagnetic waves with different wavelengths.
 For visible light, each of these wavelengths corresponds to a different colour.
 Infrared light, microwaves, X-rays, and radio waves also contain a range of wavelengths, even though we can’t see them or perceive them as colours.
 If a photon travelling through space collides with an atom or molecule, the molecule can absorb it if the photon has the right wavelength.
 For example, water vapour absorbs infrared light with wavelengths of 1.4, 1.8, 2.7, and 6 micrometres.
-In principle, if you point your telescope at a distant planet and notice that these four wavelengths are faint or missing from the light, you can conclude that the planet has water in its atmosphere.

 Transmission spectroscopy takes advantage of these tiny quantum interactions to draw the big picture conclusions about atmosphere and climate that we want.